-In Colombia, a succession may be testate, intestate or mixed, that is, it may be governed on the one hand by testamentary dispositions and in all matters not provided for by the decedent, by civil law.
+In Colombia, succession may be testate, intestate or mixed, that is, it may be governed by testamentary dispositions and, in all matters not provided for by the decedent, by Civil law.

 When the testator dies, an unsettled succession arises and its settlement may be carried out through a judicial proceeding or be processed before a notary public.
-An unsettled succession only disappears from the legal world when the judgment approving the partition or the public deed is executed, or when it is recorded, in the case of the allocation of real properties.
+Unsettled succession only disappears from the legal world when the judgment approving the partition or the public deed is executed or when it is recorded in the case of the allocation of real property.

-The following persons may take part in the probate proceedings:6
+The following persons may take part in probate proceedings:6

-- the surviving spouse or domestic partner for purposes of the liquidation of the community property or community estate; - the heirs in matters related to inheritance rights; - legatees for a testamentary disposition in their favour; - assignees of the inheritance right; - creditors, who may come forward until the inventory and appraisal hearing, as their legal interest to become a party is exhausted upon its occurrence; - an executor, who is not entitled to a portion of the inheritance; his legitimation to intervene derives from his capacity as executor of the will by the testator; - the National Tax and Customs' Authority (Dirección de Impuestos y Aduanas Nacionales or DIAN) will intervene in the proceedings when the amount of the assets exceeds 700 UVT,7 that is COP 25,416,000 (approximately \$6,947.64) for the year 2021.
+- the surviving spouse or domestic partner for the purposes of the liquidation of community property or the community estate; - the heirs in matters related to inheritance rights; - legatees for a testamentary disposition in their favour; - assignees of the inheritance right; - creditors, who may come forward until the inventory and appraisal hearing, as their legal interest to become a party is exhausted upon its occurrence; - an executor, who is not entitled to a portion of the inheritance; his or her legitimation to intervene derives from his or her capacity as the executor of the will by the testator; and - the National Tax and Customs' Authority (Direccion de Impuestos y Aduanas Nacionales or DIAN), who will intervene in the proceedings when the amount of the assets exceeds 700 Unidad de Valor Tributario (UVT),7 that is, COP 26,688,400 (approximately US\$7,550.38) for the year 2023.

-Considering the existence by law of forced allocations that limit the will of the testator, both in testate and in intestate and mixed successions, the estate (determined after the liquidation of the community property, if any), is reduced by these allocations.
+Considering the existence by law of forced allocations that limit the will of the testator, in testate, intestate and mixed successions, the estate (assessed after the liquidation of community property, if any) is reduced by these allocations.
 Therefore, hereditary credits, any taxes that may be incurred, allocations for support and the marital share are deducted from the decedent's estate.
-The result is the net estate available for partition, which must be made completed subject to the legitimes.
+The result is the net estate available for partitioning, which must be completed subject to the legitimes.

-Generally, the stages of the succession proceedings are the following:
+Generally, the stages of succession proceedings are as follows:

-1. An order is issued declaring the liquidation proceedings open and recognising the parties interested therein.
-Notwithstanding the order, there may be future recognitions.8

-- 2. The request for acceptance of the inheritance is formalised.
+- 1. an order is issued declaring the liquidation proceedings open and recognising the parties interested therein.
+Notwithstanding the order, there may be future recognitions;8 - the request for the acceptance of the inheritance is formalised.
 It seeks to generate an act of acceptance or renunciation by the heir.
-At this stage, the spouse may opt for the conjugal share or for the property acquired during the marriage, as explained in the section on marital property below. - 3.
-Inventory and appraisal of assets and liabilities: This stage may be lengthy, considering that objections to appraisals by the intervening parties are permitted. - 4.
-Partition: Once the assets of the decedent have been cleared, a partition takes place, through which the distributions corresponding to each heir are made, in accordance with the will or the law.
-The executor may be designated by the parties by joint agreement, by the judge or by the testator him or herself, when there is a will.
+At this stage, the spouse may opt for the conjugal share or for the property acquired during the marriage, as explained in the section on marital property below;

+- 3. the inventory, and appraisal of assets and liabilities may be lengthy, considering that objections to appraisals by the intervening parties are permitted; and - 4. once the assets of the decedent have been cleared, partitioning takes place, through which the distributions corresponding to each heir are made in accordance with the will or law.
+The executor may be designated by the parties by joint agreement, by the judge or by the testator him or herself when there is a will.
 The judge must validate the partition and, if appropriate, issue a judgment approving it.

-In case there is a single heir, the inheritance will be allotted to him or her.
+In the case in which there is a single heir, the inheritance will be allotted to him or her.
 This allotment substitutes the partition.